 Methamphetamine, commonly shortened to meth, is highly addictive and powerful.
-When not created in a regulated medical setting, illegal methamphetamine is created in home labs through a combination of concentrated over-the-counter medicines and chemicals unsuitable for consumption, like household cleaners.
+Illegal methamphetamine is made outside of regulated medical settings, typically created in makeshift home labs.
+To produce this dangerous drug, cooks combine over-the-counter medicines and hazardous chemicals such as common household cleaners that are unsafe to consume.
+To produce this dangerous drug, cooks combine over-the-counter medicines and hazardous chemicals such as common household cleaners that are unsafe to consume.
 Some common street names for meth are speed, crystal, and crank, but the language can change over time or depend on the region.

 When prescribed and taken as directed, methamphetamine can have positive effects on users’ lives.
 The issue lies in recreational usage, where unregulated use can lead to addiction.
 However, as with most addictive substances, the body begins to tolerate them over time.
 Tolerance may cause a person to use more crystal meth to get the same high they once got with a lower dose.